Mozilla-Ocho/Memory-Cache-Browser-Client/README.md

 - [x] Use create-react-app with typescript enabled
 - [x] Add openapi generator as a dependency
 - [x] Generate client code from the openapi spec
-- [ ] Compare fetch and axios and decide which to use
-- [ ] Serve the built client code as static files from the backend
+- [x] Serve the built client code as static files from the backend
 - [ ] Pair with Nick to get add a simple dashboard
 - [ ] Pair with Kate to configure styling
 - [ ] Reflect on version 1 and decide what to do next